 The previous show in Yuri G. Gallery in Antwerp displayed a total of 29 hammers in varying combinations of lengths, weights, heads and handles, and arranged in 9 wooden frames.
 Additionally, a total of 9 yokes in three variations, were displayed together on a stand.

 The hammers and the yokes were loaned out to those who visited the show, resulting in an exhibition of empty frames and gaps.
 They served as a promise to meet at a future date, when the hammers would be returned.

-During the opening weekend of this new show, the loan will end and each hammer or yoke will be returned to its original frame or stand.
+During the opening of this exhibition the loan ended and each hammer or yoke was returned to its original frame or stand.

-The current show will include additional hammers, one puddle, one drink and a firm promise of future schemes.
+The current show includes one puddle, one drink and a firm promise of future schemes.

-A publication will be available as a report of the loan.
+A publication is available as a report of the loan.